IWK Foundation Translating Research into Care (TRIC) Healthcare Improvement Research Program

 - Will this practice change have an impact on the health system and/or patient care?

-- Is there rationale for this practice change in the literature?
+- Is there solid evidence for this practice change in the literature?

 - Is this practice change supported by the Administrative Co-PI?